SonTrungTo/Full_Stack/EloquentJS/ch19/README.md

 Keep in mind that picture returns immutable object.
 Also, `updateState` is used to update a state, with `action` is dispatched as object by components.

+## dom.js
+`elt` is a function helper that returns a DOM element, which may contain properties, which cannot be assigned a normal string attribute but can be with a non-string one: e.g, to register a click event handler.